-CabaretSet in 1931 Berlin as the Nazis are rising to power, it is based in nightlife at the seedy Kit Kat Klub.
+CabaretSet in 1931 Berlin as the Nazis are rising to power, Sally Bowles and a raucous ensemble from the seedy Kit Kat Klub invite you to leave your troubles outside.
 Featuring hit songs: "Cabaret" "Maybe This Time" "Don't Tell Mama"

 Reduced pricing Thursday - Recommended 14+ for mature themes and risque costumes and dancing.

 TICKETS SOLD AT THE DOOR 30 MINUTES PRIOR TO THE SHOW ARE $5 MORE

 TICKET SALES ARE NON-REFUNDABLE.
 SEE BOX OFFICE POLICIES